 When you check your assets, use a tool like Personal Capital to monitor all of your investments, including the value of your rental properties.
 It’s completely free to use and you’ll get a free retirement planner and net worth tracker.

-I use Personal Capital to manage my money in less than 20 minutes.
+I use Personal Capital to manage my money in less than 20 minutes per month.

 9. Utilize the Tax Advantages